What’s the difference between gross sales vs. net sales?

 2. Make better decisions

-Analyzing gross and net sales helps guide your decision-making process.
-It gives you real insight into your sales performance, which helps you make informed and strategic decisions.
+Analyzing gross and net sales helps guide your decision-making process by giving you real insight into your sales performance so you can make informed and strategic business decisions.

 For example, a key part of sales forecasting involves setting a realistic budget.
 Based on your gross and net sales, you can see where to allocate spending, how much to allocate and where spending might not be necessary.